mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 The real cloud issue is that some data exists only as result of **transaction**, and **visualization** may be different from data (ex. dynamic web pages).

 Other issues regards **attribution** due to DNS resolution, connectivity and provider identification, geolocation of hoster.
 We need to take multiple acquisition of the web page to know what is fixed and what change over time.
 Moreover, many web pages are personalized w.r.t. the user at dynamic time.
-We also have to specify everything that we did during acquisition.&#x20;
+We also have to specify everything that we did during acquisition.

-It is hard to guarantee **integrity**: the only way is to ask the provider to get data directly from the database but, in some cases, it is impossibile due to end-to-end encryption.&#x20;
+It is hard to guarantee **integrity**: the only way is to ask the provider to get data directly from the database but, in some cases, it is impossibile due to end-to-end encryption.

 ### Legal issues

 From a legal standpoint, the **location** of the **data** (ex. datacenter) is important: how data can be used or stored depends on its geolocation.

-* Some judiciary acts require a physical location.&#x20;
+* Some judiciary acts require a physical location.
 * Criminal investigation/prosecution are based on physical location.
 * Applicable law depends on physical location.